-A web hosting is like the home of your website.
-This is where your store the content and files of their website.
+Web hosting is like the home of your website.
+This is where you store the content and files of your website.

-When a visitor tries to access your website by typing your web address (or domain name), then they’ll be directed to your website files stored on your web hosting server.
+When a visitor tries to access your website by typing in your web address (domain name), then they’ll be directed to the website files stored on your web hosting server.

-Oftentimes, the term web hosting refers to the company that rent out their computer/servers to host your website and provides internet connectivity to ensure your website is available online around the clock.
+Oftentimes, the term web hosting refers to the company that rents out their computer/servers to host your website and provides internet connectivity to ensure your website is available online around the clock.

 There are a lot of different types of web hosting services such as shared, VPS, WordPress hosting, dedicated server, etc. When you’re starting out, we recommend you to choose

-shared hosting or WordPress hosting because both are ideal choices for many website owners in terms of affordability and needs.
+shared hosting or WordPress hosting because both are ideal choices for most website owners in terms of affordability and needs.